How is a Student Loan Different From a Scholarship

 Pros and Cons of Grants

-Pros Grants do not need to be paid back for most students, and the application process is straightforward since eligibility is based on financial need alone.
+Pros: Grants do not need to be paid back for most students, and the application process is straightforward since eligibility is based on financial need alone.

-Cons There are some exceptions to the “free money” aspect of grants.
+Cons: There are some exceptions to the “free money” aspect of grants.
 With federal grants, for example, a student might be required to pay back all or part of the money they receive if they receive outside grants or scholarships that reduce their overall need for aid.
 Students may also be required to pay back federal grant money if they drop classes.
+Grants are also a limited resource and tend to be short-term, so they do eventually run out.

 Pros and Cons of Loans

-Pros While it’s never fun to owe money, it does help you establish a credit history.
+Pros: While it’s never fun to owe money, it does help you establish a credit history.
 This will help when you apply for credit cards and other types of loans in the future (like a car loan or a mortgage).

-Cons In addition to paying back the amount you borrow, you will need to pay interest on that amount.
+Cons: In addition to paying back the amount you borrow, you will need to pay interest on that amount.
 Interest is essentially the cost of borrowing money and is calculated as a percentage.
+At College Ave, we offer competitive interest rates on our private student loans.

 How to Apply for Scholarships, Grants, and Loans